EduardoHernandezGuzman/Blog-de-Starwars111/README.md

 $ pipenv run migrate # (to make the migrations)
 $ pipenv run upgrade  # (to update your databse with the migrations)
 ```

-## Check your API live

-1. Once you run the `pipenv run start` command your API will start running live and you can open it by clicking in the "ports" tab and then clicking "open browser".

-> ✋ If you are working on a coding cloud like [Codespaces](https://docs.github.com/en/codespaces/developing-in-codespaces/forwarding-ports-in-your-codespace#sharing-a-port) or [Gitpod](https://www.gitpod.io/docs/configure/workspaces/ports#configure-port-visibility) make sure that your forwared port is public.

-## Publish/Deploy your website!

-This boilerplate it's 100% read to deploy with Render.com and Herkou in a matter of minutes.
-Please read the [official documentation about it](https://start.4geeksacademy.com/deploy).

-### Contributors

-This template was built as part of the 4Geeks Academy [Coding Bootcamp](https://4geeksacademy.com/us/coding-bootcamp) by [Alejandro Sanchez](https://twitter.com/alesanchezr) and many other contributors.
-Find out more about our [Full Stack Developer Course](https://4geeksacademy.com/us/coding-bootcamps/part-time-full-stack-developer), and [Data Science Bootcamp](https://4geeksacademy.com/us/coding-bootcamps/datascience-machine-learning).

-You can find other templates and resources like this at the [school github page](https://github.com/4geeksacademy/).